pwall567/json-stream/README.md

 ## Pipeline

 And now - `JSONArrayPipeline`.
-This class takes a `Consumer<JSONValue>` as a constructor argument, and as characters are fed to it from a JSON array, the parsed array elements are passed to the consumer.
+This class takes an `Acceptor` as a constructor argument (see [`pipelines`](https://github.com/pwall567/pipelines)), and as characters are fed to it from the string form of a JSON array, the parsed array elements are passed to the consumer.
 See the test for an example.

 Peter Wall

-2020-01-08
+2020-01-15